Akshay Raman

 Selected Projects

-Fine-tuned a video diffusion model to generate multi-view consistent object renderings from single-view inputs.
-Demonstrated that a curated high-quality 1% subset (10K objects) of the Objaverse dataset achieved performance comparable to full-scale training.
-(1M+ objects).
+Fine-tuned a video diffusion model (SVD) to generate geometrically consistent, multi-view renderings from a single input image.
+Demonstrated that a curated high-quality 1% subset (10K objects) of the Objaverse dataset achieved performance comparable to full-scale training (1M+ objects).

-Canvas - A Template for Deep Learning Projects
+Canvas - A Modular Deep Learning Project Template Using Pytorch and Hydra

-Designed a flexible deep learning project template using pytorch and hydra.
-The template is based on the agent-environment interface in RL and supports all kinds of machine learning tasks.
+Designed a flexible, modular deep learning project template using pytorch and hydra.
+Canvas aims to provide a unified template for all kinds of machine learning projects.

 Masters Capstone Project